zcashe/cse15l-lab-reports/lab3.md

 ```
 >Explanation: The find -type f command here finds alls the elements within 911 report that are files using the keyword 'f'.

+So what does -type do and why is it useful?
+> The -type option lets us search by type, allowing us to sort through our files and directories for specifics, which can be useful if we need to know how many directories and subdirectories we have, or how many files we have.

 ## Command 4 - find -size

 Example 1: find technical -size +250k